uwgraphics/VisSnacks/content/tutorials/4-critique/index.md

 Critique is usually described as a conversation where the designer is present (to help understand the design to get ideas for iteration).
 My observation: the same things that make critique work well as a conversation with the designer can also make it work well when the designer isn't there, and the goal is more about learning (to draw conclusions from a specific example).

+If you don't do critique carefully, things can go wrong: you can (1) upset the designer and/or (2) fail to have a productive conversation.
+Critiquing in a way that is kind to the designer prevents problem #1, but seems to also prevent problem #2.
+Two recommendations: (1) pretend that the designer is there (even if they aren't), and (2) critique the work, not the designer.

 In performing critique, I recommend setting a few ground rules (these are paraphrased from Irene, a former student in my class):

 1. Know the purpose of the work